EECS3311F24/project-fitgenius/doc/sprint1/sprint1_rubric.md

     - 1 mark  = two or more stories in Trello Backlog are not point estimated or the point value is not recorded in Trello
     - 0 marks = the majority of stories in Trello Backlog are not point estimated or the point value is not recorded in Trello

-  Your Mark: 0 (No estimation provided to any card.)
+  Your Mark: 1 (Due dates are not exactly point estimations.)

 - Prioritized	(max 4 marks)
     - 4 marks = all stories in Trello Backlog are prioritized in the order of value they bring to the product, make the product competitive and desirable to the users.
 Additionally, they match with the selection made in Release Planning meeting.